Every computer connected to the internet is vulnerable to viruses, forcing us to pay the software protection industry's

 Firewall = the fence stopping it getting there in the first place.

 So why aren't we all going firewall mad?
-That's because these days we tend to connect to the web via a router, rather than just a modem, and routers provide a hardware firewall.
+We tend to connect to the web via a router, rather than just a modem, and routers provide a hardware firewall.
 Make sure yours is switched on and set to a high enough security level.
 Consult the manual or search online for the make and model number if you don't know how to check.

-While you're there, check your router password has been changed from its default.
-You'd be surprised at how many connections are hacked (and how much havoc wreaked) simply because the standard password hasn't been changed.
+While you're there, check you've changed your router password from its factory-set default.
+You'd be surprised how many connections are hacked (and how much havoc gets wreaked) because the standard password hasn't been changed.
 Spend a little time to get your settings right here, as router firewalls give a higher level of protection than software ones.

 If you don't connect via a router, or you're just big on online security, here are the top freebies:

 Firewalls: Free PC software downloads

 Windows XP, Vista, 7 and 8 have a firewall built-in, which should be enough for most people (especially those who already have router firewalls), but make sure it's switched on and your copy of Windows is up-to-date.
 The firewall can be set on low, medium and high levels of protection.

 If the Windows firewall is set on high, you may need to spend some time tweaking its settings in the Control Panel to stop it becoming a nuisance.
 By default, it'll stop you downloading files over Skype, and it'll block a whole load of programs that download from the web.

 Outpost Firewall Free Edition

-Agnitum's Outpost Free Edition offers the ideal combination of top protection and user-friendliness.
-It's a totally free product so there are no messages nagging you to buy a copy, and it comes highly rated by numerous tech sites.
+Agnitum's Outpost Free Edition is a good all-rounder and has a good combination of top protection and user-friendliness.
+It's totally free and there are no messages nagging you to buy a copy.

 Comodo Personal Firewall

 It's totally free but you'll need to register and activate the licence by email within 30 days of installation.
-While Comodo outperforms many similar offerings, it can be pretty intrusive, especially if you just want a firewall that does its job quietly.
+While Comodo outperforms many similar offerings, it can be intrusive, especially if you just want a firewall that does its job quietly.

 Firewalls: Free Mac downloads